edwintorok/xen-api/doc/content/toolstack/features/PCITopology/index.md

   * could also try to use PCI-to-PCI bridges, but this would result in a non-flat PCI topology and complications with PCI addresses (which would be different on the bridge and on the host)
 * same limits on SRIOV NICs as with arbitrary PCI pass-through devices
 * Q35 device model, which would provide better PCIe support (we currently plug pass-through PCIe devices into a PCI slot, which limits their functionality)
-* PVH with pass-through may benefit Tfrom a minimal device model with only enough virtual devices to make pass-through work (PVH without passthrough can use `qemu-none` as before)
+* PVH with pass-through may benefit from a minimal device model with only enough virtual devices to make pass-through work (PVH without passthrough can use `qemu-none` as before)

 To address the technical debt we need to follow these principles: